 During the last month of the project, Fatma who joined Susam Creative’s data entry squad recently started contributing to the knitting project and even with the limited time, she managed to make a meaningful impact.

-As Susam Creative family, we’re all proud to be with people who spend time to help the children to help them get a finer education and for making the world a better place.
+As Susam Creative family, we’re all proud to be with people who spend time to help children getting a finer education and for making the world a better place.

 And now, we’re only days away from delivering these scarves, beanies, books, and stationery from people (and cats) with huge hearts.